-We combine a unique approach to learning with exceptional instruction.
-KU business students benefit from professors who stay on the leading edge of research.
-We take our students out of the classroom and place them in real-world situations, allowing them to apply academic knowledge to live business challenges.
+At the KU School of Business, we combine a unique approach to learning with exceptional instruction.
+Our students benefit from professors who stay on the leading edge of research.
+We take our students out of the classroom and place them in real-world situations, allowing them to apply academic knowledge to actual business challenges.
 It’s an approach that transforms our students into tomorrow's leaders.

 International students applying to the School who have satisfied all requirements other than the TOEFL iBT minimums will be provisionally admitted.
 Such provisionally admitted students will have until the first day of classes of the subsequent semester to satisfy the TOEFL iBT minimums.
 Failing to complete this requirement will result in the student having their admission revoked to the School of Business.